Article may contain Amazon & affiliate links. As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

 - Thread the elastic using a safety pin, sew the edges together, then close the opening.

 - I chose to finish the sleeves with bias tape, same as I did at the neckline but you can just do a regular hem.
 If you do the same, make sure you leave a small opening so you can thread some elastic, then topstitch to close the opening.
 Or you can just leave the sleeve as is, a flared sleeve looks good too.

 - I forgot to take photos but I also finished the hem on the blouse same way as I did with the bias tape at the neckline and sleeves, using the second strip of fabric I mentioned at the beginning of the tutorial.

-If you guys decide to use this free childrens peasant top pattern and make adorable blouses for your little ones, I’d love to see your photos!
+If you guys decide to use this free peasant top pattern and make adorable blouses for your little ones, I’d love to see photos!
+Enjoy!

 Need to give a great finish to a circle skirt or dress?
 Learn how to hem a curve with an easy method that will give you a perfectly smooth, neat finish.